rupeshshandilya/Backend-Test/README.md

 </p>

 ## Description
 Digantara Test is a backend application built with NestJS, Prisma ORM, and PostgreSQL.
-It provides APIs for executing algorithms like Quick Sort, Binary Search and Breadth First Search, while logging each API call with algorithm name, input, and output for tracking and analysis.
+It provides APIs for executing algorithms like Quick Sort, Binary Search, and Breadth-First Search (BFS), while logging each API call with algorithm name, input, and output for tracking and analysis.
 The project follows a modular structure for scalability and maintainability

 ## Design Decision